casperkangas/aboakademiprojects/README.md

 # abosaker

-A github repository for Casper's and my school coding projects.
+A github repository for my and Casper's school projects.

 All projects have ready code that our lecturers have made, we have only further implemented our code.